 INDIVIDUAL - The goal of counseling is to provide a safe, accepting, non-judgmental place where individuals can explore issues in confidence.
 A Licensed Professional Counselor (LPC) or Licensed Resident in Counseling listens to the client, and respects his/her individuality and right to make decisions.
 The therapist and the client become a team and explore the individual’s strengths, values, fears and difficulties to address the issues that are identified as priorities.
 The collaborative goal will be to develop in the individual a sense of confidence and emotional well-being.

 For more information send us an email at firstname.lastname@example.org

-Justin Sheets is a Licensed Resident in Counseling who works with clients to address the emotional issues that are interfering with their lives.
+Justin Sheets is a Licensed Professional Counselor (LPC) and a Certified Rehabilitation Counselor (CRC) who works with clients to address the emotional issues that are interfering with their lives.
 Some areas of focus include: Autism Spectrum Disorder, anxiety, depression, disability adjustment, life transitions, LGBT+ issues, and relationships.
 Utilizing Cognitive Behavioral Therapy and a strengths-based approach, Justin engages clients in challenging negative self-concepts, exploring how the past impacts present behavior, and reframing beliefs about the world around them in order to lessen anxiety, stress, and depression – while increasing healthy coping skills and building a positive self-image.